-C8.
+5711 and 71C1 1 oncies C8.
 Entrance exams A. Does your institution make use of degree-seeking applicants?
-X or SAT Subject T Test scores in adm ission decisions t for first-time, firs t-year If yes, place check marks in the appr Fall 2015. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Consider If Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT Some Submitted SAT Subject Tests X B. If your institution will make use of Fall 2015, please indicate which ON admissions process): ACT with Writing component raction ACT with Writing component raction X ACT with or without Writing component ractions.
-E of the follow equired ecommended wing applies (reg
+X or SAT Subject Γest scores in adm ission decisions t for first-time, firs t-year, If yes, place check marks in the appropriate Fall 2019. opriate boxes below to reflect your institution's policies for use in admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests X B. If your institution will make use of Fall 2019, please indicate which ONI admissions process): ACT with writing required ACT with writing recommende X ACT with or without writing actions.
+E of the follow If your institution will make use of the Fall 2019 please indicate which ONE admissions process): SAT with Essay component requestions.
+E of the follow uired X SAT with or without Essay com ponent accep ted C D1 11 4 1 1 14 4 CAT - ACT 1 11 .
+1 1.